Middle East and Africa

 LIMITATION OF LIABILITY

-9.1 Subject to clauses 9.2 and 9.4, our liability for loss or damage arising out of or in connection with the Services, whether arising from breach of contract, tort (including, without limitation, negligence), breach of statutory duty or otherwise, is limited to an amount equal to five times the fees payable by you for the Services (“Liability Cap”).
+9.1 Subject to clauses 9.2 and 9.4, our liability for loss or damage arising out of or in connection with the Services, whether arising from breach of contract, tort (including, without limitation, negligence), breach of statutory duty or otherwise, is limited to an amount equal to ten times the fees payable by you for the Services (

-9.4 To the extent permitted by law, if, under any applicable New Zealand Professional Standards Legislation, our maximum liability for loss or damage arising out of or in connection with the Services would be:
+9.4 To the extent permitted by law, if, under any applicable Australian Professional Standards Legislation, our maximum liability for loss or damage arising out of or in connection with the Services would be:

-(a) a higher amount than the Liability Cap, then the Liability Cap will not apply and our maximum liability will be calculated in accordance with the New Zealand Professional Standards Legislation; or
+(a) a higher amount than the Liability Cap, then the Liability Cap will not apply and our maximum liability will be calculated in accordance with the Australian Professional Standards

-(b) a lower amount than the Liability Cap, then the Liability Cap will not apply and our maximum liability will be calculated in accordance with New Zealand Professional Standards Legislation.
+(b) a lower amount than the Liability Cap, then the Liability Cap will not apply and our maximum liability will be calculated in accordance with Australian Professional Standards Legislation.

 FEES AND EXPENSES